drycc/workflow/src/quickstart/deploy-an-app.md

 ## Deploy an Application

-Drycc Workflow supports three different types of applications, Buildpacks, Dockerfiles and Docker Images.
-Our first application will be a simple Docker Image-based application, so you don't have to wrestle with checking out code.
+Drycc Workflow supports three different types of applications, Buildpacks, Dockerfiles and Container Images.
+Our first application will be a simple Container Image-based application, so you don't have to wrestle with checking out code.

 Run `drycc create` to create a new application on Drycc Workflow.
 If you do not